aws-powertools/powertools-lambda-typescript/docs/features/event-handler/appsync-graphql.md

 --8<-- "examples/snippets/event-handler/appsync-graphql/gettingStartedDecorators.ts"
 ```

+1. It's recommended to pass a refernce of `this` to ensure the correct class scope is propageted to the route handler functions.

 ### Scalar functions

 When working with [AWS AppSync Scalar types](https://docs.aws.amazon.com/appsync/latest/devguide/scalars.html){target="_blank"}, you might want to generate the same values for data validation purposes.